Eliza Tibbets: Legacy of introduction

 The rapidly expanding citrus industry also stimulated the capital market for real estate.
 As the industry grew, land which had been regarded as worthless dramatically increased value.
 Not only did orange culture feed the land boom of the 1880s in Southern California; it allowed Riverside to survive when the land boom collapsed in 1888.
 (See also: Panic of 1893.)
-The success of Tibbets’ orange stimulated related industries.
+The success of Tibbets’s orange stimulated related industries.
 Citrus built the foundations of the region's economic modernization before the great flood of defense funds began in World War II.
-Tibbets’ introduction of the Washington navel orange was largely responsible for the fruit packing houses, inventions in boxing machines, fruit wraps and the iced railroad car.
+Tibbets’s introduction of the Washington navel orange was largely responsible for the fruit packing houses, inventions in boxing machines, fruit wraps and the iced railroad car.

 By the mid-1880s five packing houses sprang up in Riverside.
 Many methods developed in the course of the growth of this industry, which had a wide application, to other fruit growing industries as well to citrus.

 The study and efforts of pioneers in the development of the California citrus industry led to the invention of orchard heaters and of many other methods of culture.
 In 1897–1898 Benjamin and Harrison Wright invented and patented a mechanized orange washer.
 By the end of 1898, two-thirds of Riverside's packinghouses were using the machines.
 At the turn of the century Stebler and Parker began manufacturing citrus packing machinery in Riverside independent of each other.
 The companies, which merged in 1922, became the California Iron Works, and later still Food Machinery Corporation (today's FMC Corp.).
 The Santa Fe Railroad opened a direct line to Riverside in 1886 allowing direct shipment to the east.
 Eight years later the first refrigerated rail cars shipped oranges from Riverside to the east on the Santa Fe Railroad.